-Rory clenched his fists.
+Rory knotted his fists.

 “Hunter treated that girl like a queen,” Silas went on, with the passion of a Pentecostal preacher.
 “Everybody knows he could always have any girl he wanted, but for some stupid reason he worshiped Juliana Nimri.
-The things he gave that girl, dude … clothes, jewelry.
+The things he gave that girl, dude…clothes, jewelry.
 His dad’s antique pipe organ, a family fucking heirloom.
 Talk about ungrateful.
 She turned on him.
 It just about destroyed him.
 Hunter.
 The king.
 That was one sorry sight to see, bruh.
 He didn’t show up to work for three weeks after they broke up.”

 Serves Date-Rape McDoucherocket right.

-“Jesus.
-That’s fucked,” said Teddy.
+“Jesus, that’s fucked,” said Teddy.

 “I never even got what he saw in her, dude,” said Silas.
 “He always said she was wild in bed, but I don’t buy it.
 She’s too much of an ice queen.”